Do You Need to Review Your Medicare Plan Details?

 Medicare Open Enrollment Period (OEP) ends on March 31, 2021!
 There are only a few weeks left to enroll in a Medicare Advantage (MA) plan.
 Do you know if you want to make changes to your Medicare Advantage coverage?
+It’s critical you review your medicare plan details to ensure the doctors and facilities you use are covered.

 Do you have the best fit plan for your needs?
 There are at least four factors you should take into account before choosing or changing your MA plan.
 Has your health changed (for better or worse) since you first enrolled?
 Have you moved to a new area?
 Has your financial situation changed?
 Are you unhappy with your current coverage for any reason?